 Open source software

-Open source software is software whose copyright holder grants users the rights to use, study, and possibly modify and distribute it.
+Open source software is a software whose copyright holder grants users the rights to use, study, and possibly modify and distribute it.
 Such software can be developed through open collaboration, where an unlimited number of specialists participate in the development online.
 This definition is recognized as a standard internationally.

 Open source software development helps to harness different perspectives beyond the views of a single company.
 With open source, users can tailor software to their personal needs.